I like to hear from you and I try, not always successfully, to answer you within one week. But there are one or two guidelines that might be useful.

 For the same reason – don’t please send me ideas for a book.
 I cannot use your ideas for a Sharpe book for the same reason that I can’t read your manuscripts.
 Lawyers.
 Abraham Lincoln observed that one lawyer in a small town starved, two got fat.

 A lot of people want books signed.
 I like to do this, but get very upset if the book or books arrive without any return postage.
 And please remember, the early Sharpe books (especially) are now very valuable.
 You send books at your own risk!
 Insure them!
-It might be better to look at the diary section of this website and see whether I’m giving a talk at a place near you sometime soon.
-Bookshops do not mind if you turn up with a carrier bag of books to be signed (of course, they much prefer you to buy the books from their shop).
+It might be better to look at the homepage of this website and see whether I’m giving a talk at a place near you sometime soon.
+Some bookshops do not mind if you turn up with a carrier bag of books to be signed, but be sure to check with them first (of course, they much prefer you to buy the books from their shop).

 And no. I do not have spare first editions of Sharpe’s Sword or Sharpe’s Company or any other book.
 I wish I did.